NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 Plain old JavaScript requires the least tooling, at the cost of being rather frustrating to debug and even more annoying to read.
-It can be a great, low friction option to start, but beyond some obsession around "minimalism", I don't see many benefits.
+It can be a great, low friction option to start, but beyond some obsession around "minimalism"[^1], I don't see many benefits.

+[^1]: Which I know is popular among various groups online, but I need
+    more than a vague notion of minimalism as a reason.

 Languages that compile to WebAssembly, while growing, are still very new.
 They often come with massive binary sizes since most languages need to ship an additional runtime.
 Interop is still a pipe dream.
 Just because two languages compile to WebAssembly doesn't mean they can necessarily talk to each other.
 And the languages still need to catch up on decades of JavaScript libraries for the DOM.
+There's no React or Svelte for the browser.
 Don't get me wrong, there's still a time and a place for WebAssembly.
 If you want to run compute heavy native code in the browser, WebAssembly is perfect.

+Which leaves the languages that compile to JavaScript.
+Barring the one elephant in the room, which I'll address shortly, they've become a little unsung.
+I can't say CoffeeScript is doing well.
+Languages such as ClojureScript, Elm, ReScript, Dart, etc. all have respectable communities but I wouldn't say they're necessarily expanding in market share[^2].
+This is a shame, as languages that compile to JavaScript are probably the most effective way to get a good programming language experience in the browser.
+They allow you to access all the nice features that JavaScript doesn't have like static types, strong typing, immutability, etc. They still give you access to JS and the extensive JS ecosystem, hopefully through bindings.
+And they don't require shipping a large runtime.

+[^2]: Nor does that seem to be their goal, in fairness.

+Because of WebAssembly, I suspect there's a reticence to compile to JS, since Wasm is the anointed compilation target for the browser.
+I disagree with this sentiment.
+We need more browser languages with innovative features.

 # TypeScript

-Which leaves the languages that compile to JavaScript.
-Of them, there's one giant and the rest.
-The giant, of course, is TypeScript.
+But first, we need to discuss the elephant in the room of languages that compile to JS.
+The elephant, of course, is TypeScript.
 TypeScript is a wonderful language that has significantly improved developer experience.
 It adds a layer of safety, facilitates better tooling, and at minimal buy-in cost.
 The TypeScript team has accomplished a remarkable feat considering the state of the ecosystem and the challenges associated with type-checking JavaScript.

 However, there are some fair criticisms of TypeScript.
 Usually they boil down to performance and soundness.
 What's important to note is